JennyCGT/MQTT-Monitor/README.md

 ## Broker
 in the Ioticos.org broker, we create an account and a new Nodo with three topcis one for each variable.
 ## Python Interface
-The interface has a parametrs setting box in left side.
+The interface was develpment in python v3.7, the code is in the GUI_inter.py file The interface has a parametrs setting box in left side.
 In this one the user could configure: broker address, port, user, password, topic of each parameter.
 In upper side there are four tabs that indicate 4 pages: Main, Temperature, Humidity and Air quality.